Silfaz/digitalgarden/content/projects/fermentation/fennel_mint_lemon.md

 _2022-07-25:_

-48h: No cloudiness yet.
+2 days: No cloudiness yet.
 Fennel tastes crunchy and slightly salty, not sour at all.

+5 days: Some cloudiness on top (but not very dense).
+Fennel soften up a bit and starts to get a bit sour/bitter.
+Leave a few more days.